-“This is Milo hay or gib corn, some people call it sorghum, it’s not the best in the whole world but it’s a damn site better than none,” explains Gates.
+“This is Milo hay or Gib corn," says Gates.
+"Some people call it sorghum.
+It’s not the best in the whole world but it’s a damn sight better than none."

 Most years his cows thrive on green grass that is fed by winter rains in the Sierra foothills.
 But Gates says this winter if there’s a blade of grass he’s trying to figure out how to put a cow on it to eat it.